Survivor Story: Mikala (1980’s)

 During my stay, I was able to learn how to communicate with a diverse population and learn about different cultures.
 I learned that there were multiple kinds of abuse, not just physical, and that none of it was EVER my fault.
 The children’s counselors helped me understand that even though the school wanted to label one of my children as autistic, they were showing signs of experiencing trauma, not autism.

-I was able to save some money and find an apartment in the neighborhood.
+I was able to save some money and find an apartment.

-In 1991, my family and I moved to Minnesota.
-Since leaving Family Rescue, I have not been in any abusive relationships.
-I have been employed with the United States Postal Service for the past 24 years, with 22 of them being in management.
+In the early 90s, my family and I moved to a neighboring state.
+Since leaving Family Rescue, I have not had any abusive partners.
+I have been a government employee for the past 24 years, with 22 of them being in management.
 I also work as a Direct Support Professional in a group home.
 I have been working with them for 14 years as well.
 It is my way of giving back to my community.

 My children are all grown up now.
 I am a proud grandmother of 19 and a great-grandmother of four.